xrarch/mintia/Documentation/Loader.md

 ## XR/station

 The [XR/station BIOS](https://github.com/xrarch/a3x) loads block 0 of the selected boot partition.
-This contains a "boot descriptor" which is identified by the magic string 'ANTE' at byte offset 0.
+This contains a "boot descriptor" which is identified by the magic string 'ANTE' (big endian) at byte offset 0.
 The boot descriptor indicates the offset and length in blocks of the primary bootloader.
 The primary bootloader for MINTIA on AisixFS is currently located at block 3 and is one block (512 bytes) in length.
 It contains a tiny program written in assembly language which loads the secondary bootloader, `/OSLoader.a3x`